Grandmother, 95, tasered by NSW officer dies in hospital

 Clare Nowland had been left critically injured following the incident last week and had been receiving end-of-life care.

+"Mrs Nowland passed away peacefully in hospital just after 7pm this evening, surrounded by family and loved ones who have requested privacy during this sad and difficult time.

+"Our thoughts and condolences remain with those who were lucky enough to know, love, and be loved by Mrs Nowland during a life she led hallmarked by family, kindness and community."

-Police were called to the dementia patient's rest home in Cooma, where she lived, after she allegedly wouldn't drop a steak knife.
+Police were called to the dementia patient's rest home in Cooma, where she lived, after she allegedly refused to drop a steak knife.

 Earlier this evening, Senior Constable Kristian White was charged with three offences, including recklessly inflicting grievous bodily harm, assault occasioning actual bodily harm and assault, Police Commissioner Karen Webb said.